 Even if you can sleep through chronic noise, your cardiovascular system doesn’t get used to it, Neitzel noted in a co-authored Environmental Health Perspectives report.
 People’s sympathetic nervous systems still react, which can force them from a deep sleep to a lighter stage.

 Creating a quiet bedroom is important for good, healthy sleep.
 Learn more about the basics of soundproofing your windows.
+If you’re a shift worker, it can also be important to block all light if you’re trying to sleep during the day.

 *Please note the 70% sound deadening performance is based on tests of Indow Acoustic Grade inserts placed over operable single-pane windows.
 When placed over operable double-pane windows, Acoustic Grade inserts reduce noise by up to 12 dBA, equivalent to a 50%+ reduction in noise and an STC rating of 42 to 45.
 Overall sound reduction depends on noise coming through your ceiling, floors, walls and doors.
 Indow inserts are not recommended for reducing noise coming through laminated double or triple-pane windows.